erin-noe-payne/express-train/ReadMe.md

 ## Dependencies and Application Lifecycle

 Express Train does not have a strict application lifecycle.
 Instead each module is registered and its dependencies are declared.
 At application startup, the depedency tree is built and modules are resolved in whatever order needed to make sure each module gets what it needs.
-In addition to your modules, there are a couple 'reserved' dependencies that can be injected into your files:
+In addition to your modules, there are a couple 'reserved' dependencies provided by express train that can be injected into your modules:

  - app An [express 3 application] (http://expressjs.com/api.html).
  - models An object that aggregates all of the files from the models directory onto a hash.
 The key / value pairs are the filename and the resolved model.